smdaa/smdaa.github.io/src/random-blogs/building-an-autograd-library-from-scratch-in-c-for-simple-neural-networks/main.md

 * `void (*backward)(struct variable *)` : A function pointer to the backward operation for this variable.
 This function will be called during backpropagation to compute gradients.
 * `int ref_count` : A reference counter for memory management, useful for determining when the variable can be safely deallocated.

-Now that we have defined the basic node in the graph, we will define operations on variables:
+Now that we have defined the basic node in the graph, we will define operations on variables (function names are self explanatory):

 ```C
 variable *add_variable(variable *var1, variable *var2);